nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Remark:

-* A neat alternative to `list`: `find -i a` or `find -i /a` will function the same way as `list` and returns a list of all students, as student ID always begins with letter 'a'.
+* A neat alternative to `list`: `find -i a` or `find -i /a` will function the same way as `list` and returns a list of all students, as student ID always begins with letter 'A' and the keyword supplied is case-insensitive.

 #### 3.2.5.
 Edit student details: `edit`